 Prompts can range from, “Help me practice my Spanish vocab” to “Explain quantum computing to me in simple terms.”
 You can also feed Claude your own PDFs and URL links and have it summarize the contents.
 Keep in mind you’re only allowed a limited amount of prompts a day with Claude’s free version, which will vary based on demand.

-Claude also has a Pro version for $17 a month, which allows more prompts per day and grants early access to new features as they’re released.
-To access Claude Pro, you can either upgrade your existing account or create a new account.
+Claude also has a Pro and Max version, which allows more prompts per day and grants early access to new features as they’re released.
+To access Claude Pro and Max, you can either upgrade your existing account or create a new account.

-For those looking to build their own solutions using Claude, most models can be accessed through the Claude API or by using Amazon Bedrock.
-Sonnet, Haiku and Opus models can also be accessed through Google Cloud’s Vertex AI platform.
+For those looking to build their own solutions using Claude, the models models can be accessed through the Claude API.

 How Does Claude AI Work?